Fethullah Gülen: Education

 Enes Kanter Freedom, a former NBA player and human rights activist, is a graduate of a Gulen school and openly expressed his support for Gulen and the Gulen movement.

 In his sermons, Gülen has reportedly stated: "Studying physics, mathematics, and chemistry is worshipping God."
 With regard to terrorism, Gülen believes "The antidote is a religious education program that teaches the tradition in a holistic and contextualized way.
 To be able to resist the deceits of radical ideologues, young Muslims must understand the spirit of their scripture and the overarching principles of their Prophet's life".

-Gülen's followers have built over 1,000 schools around the world.
-In Turkey, Gülen's schools are considered among the best: expensive modern facilities where the English language is taught from the first grade.
+Gülen's followers have built over 2,000 schools and at least 25 universities around the world.
+In Turkey, Gülen's schools were considered among the best modern facilities where the English language is taught from the first grade.
 However, former teachers from outside the Gülen community have called into question the treatment of women and girls in Gülen schools, reporting that female teachers were excluded from administrative responsibilities, allowed little autonomy, and—along with girls from the sixth grade and up—segregated from male colleagues and pupils during break and lunch periods.

 Interfaith and intercultural dialogue

-Gülen with Pope John Paul II in 1998.
+Gülen with Pope John Paul II in 1998 as part of interfaith dialogue efforts.

 Gülen established the Journalists and Writers Foundation (Gazeteciler ve Yazarlar Vakfı) in 1994.
 The organization launched the Abant Platform meetings, which brought together Turkish citizens from diverse intellectual and religious backgrounds, including Muslims, secularists, traditionalists, atheists, Christians, leftists, modernists, and conservative to discuss and debate common positions on key contemporary issues.

 During the 1990s, he began to advocate interreligious tolerance and dialogue.
 He has personally met with leaders of other religions, including Pope John Paul II, the Ecumenical Patriarch Bartholomew I of Constantinople, and Israeli Sephardic Chief Rabbi Eliyahu Bakshi-Doron.

 Gülen has said that he favors cooperation between followers of different religions as well as religious and secular elements within society.
 Among his strongest supporters and collaborators has been for years the Greek Orthodox Turcologist and professor at the University of Ottawa, Dimitri Kitsikis.

 Gülen has shown sympathy towards certain demands of Turkey's Alevi minority, such as recognising their cemevis as official places of worship and supporting better Sunni-Alevi relations; stating Alevis "definitely enrich Turkish culture".

+Humanitarian Aid

+Embrace Relief, a Gulen movement non-profit has provided over 40,500 cataract surgeries and more than 600,000 preventative health screenings in Uganda, Mali, Kenya and Burkina Faso.
+It has distributed over $540,000 of medical supplies to doctors.